+Figure 24: Advanced Metering Infrastructure (AMI) Enables Many Smart Grid Solutions

-24Future Smart Grid Solutions
+Future Smart Grid Solutions

 Smart grid development continuously evolves.
 The smart grid platform is designed to be extensible and can be adapted, upgraded and expanded for future solutions and continuing to take advantage of the convergence of information and energy systems.

+Volt/VAR Optimization (VVO)

+VVO stands for Volt/Volt-Ampere Reactive Optimization.
+Essentially, VVO enables us to make the most effective use of the electric voltages across distribution circuits by accessing very immediate, detailed data from smart meters and distribution devices, including remote control of voltage regulating devices on distributed generation.

+Our operators can use this information to safely and more precisely control voltages and minimize their loss, which also leads to the efficient operation of customers’ electrical appliances.
+This can result in saved energy, lower operating costs, less carbon dioxide emissions, and lower customer bills.

 Electric Vehicle Charging

 Electric vehicles can help Hawai‘i further reduce its dependence on expensive fossil fuels and lower greenhouse gas emissions.
 The Hawaiian Electric Companies are a committed partner in these green energy efforts.